-Norma Jean and I enjoyed a wonderful Memorial Day weekend with dear friends in Columbia,TN.
+Norma Jean and I enjoyed a wonderful Memorial Day weekend with dear friends in Columbia, TN.
 We worked together with these good people in the Kingdom for 11 years.
 We worshiped together.
 Laughed together.
 Cried together.
 Rejoiced together.
 Ate together.
 Made memories together.
 And now we had an opportunity to spend a little time together on the way to a new and exciting chapter in our lives.

 You really can be friends forever!
 It’s so neat to just pick up where you left off with people you haven’t seen in several years.
 It’s a special blessing.
 And I think it is uniquely accentuated when the bond is spiritual.
 When it is rooted in the fidelity and commonality of our faith.
 What a wonderful blessing it is to call people and say, “Are you going to be home?
-We want to come spend the week-end at your home!’
+We want to come spend the weekend at your home!’
 And they say, “Come on!”
 For people to drop what they are doing and share a bit of their time.

 It’s important to invest time in building good memories.
-Too much time today is wasted on trivial matters.
+Too much time was wasted today on trivial matters.
 Too much energy is squandered on real or perceived slights and hurts.
 Too much work is expended on the carnal.
 The material.
 The physical.
 Things will one day be burned up.
 But what will last is you!
 And me!
-We will go into together eternity.
+We will go together into eternity.
 So what a wonderful thing it is to focus on good and godly things and build precious memories.
 I’m sure glad we can return to Columbia and enjoy the relationships we’ve built, swap stories from the past, and just share some good times.

 –Ken Weliever, The Preacherman